lventosa/chess-graph-theory/README.md

-# Graph theory on chess board
+# Graph theory on a chessboard